Stamp Duty Calculator

 MDR was abolished for transactions with an effective date (completion) on or after 1 June 2024, with an important transitional provision: contracts exchanged on or before 6 March 2024 can still use MDR, provided the contract has not been varied or assigned since that date.

 This means a relatively small number of transactions that were exchanged before Budget day 2024 and completed after June 2024 could still benefit from MDR.
-Any variation to such a contract — for example, a price reduction, a change of parties, or an extension of the completion date by agreement — would cause the transitional protection to fall away.
+Any variation to such a contract, for example a price reduction, a change of parties, or an extension of the completion date by agreement, would cause the transitional protection to fall away.

 For any transaction exchanged after 6 March 2024, MDR is simply not available.
 There is no transitional protection, and the SDLT calculation must follow the post-abolition rules described in this guide.